 In February 2017, NIST will start a new evaluation of face recognition technologies applied to 2D still images.
 The FRVT Ongoing activity, unlike our previous evaluations, will be conducted on an continuing basis and will remain open indefinitely such that developers may submit their algorithms to NIST whenever they are ready.
 This approach more closely aligns evaluation with development schedules.
 The evaluation will use very large sets of facial imagery to measure the performance of face recognition algorithms developed in commercial and academic communities worldwide.
 Multiple evaluation tracks relevant to face recognition will be conducted under this test.
 For more information, visit the FRVT Ongoing webpage.

 While not part of the FRVT series, the Face-in-Video-Evaluation (FIVE) conducted 2015-2016 will be of interest to the FRVT audience.
 The FIVE activity assessed face recognition capability in video sequences.
-Update (12/15/2016): The FIVE report was completed in December 2016 and is currently under review.
-We expect it to be released in January 2017.
+The outcomes of FIVE were published in NIST Interagency Report 8173.

 FRVT 2013 tested state-of-the-art face recognition performance.
 It used very large sets of facial imagery to measure the accuracy and computational efficiency of face recognition algorithms developed in commercial and academic communities worldwide.
 The test itself ran from July 2012 to the end of 2013.
 The detailed plans, procedures and outcomes of the test are documented on the FRVT 2013 homepage.

 Under the name MBE 2010, 2D face recognition algorithms were evaluated, yielding two reports.
 First, NIST Interagency Report 7709 gave results for both verification and identification algorithms.
 Second, the NIST Interagency Report 7830 surveyed compression and resolution parameters for storing face images on identity credentials.